tmrob2/low-level-deep-learning/README.md

 Project aims:
 - Starting with hard-coded dense neural network compute all of the operations of a two layer network.
 - Construct a generalised neural network framework that is able to perform any layer operations.
-- Work our way up from dense, CNN, LSTM, transformer to constucting a LLM from scratch in with both CPU and GPU computing capabilities.
+- Work our way up from dense, CNN, LSTM, transformer to constucting an LLM from scratch in with both CPU and GPU computing capabilities.

 ## Dependencies
 - Linux specific